ComputMassSpecLab/website/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: CMSL
+title: CMS-L
 ---

-## Welcome to the Computational Mass Spectrometry Lab (CMSL)
+## Welcome to the Computational Mass Spectrometry Lab (CMS-L)

 We combine the power of High Resolution Mass Spectrometry and data science to answer fundamental questions.